Paul Socolar, editor and publisher

 Joseph Kemp, designer

-Joseph Kemp is a graphic designer in Morrisville, PA, a strong supporter of public education, and a Morrisville school board member.
+Joseph Kemp is a graphic designer in Morrisville, PA, a strong supporter of public education, and a former Morrisville school board member.